rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/Class - Fighter.md

 **PRECISE STRIKE.** When you make an attack, you may spend 1 PM to add +4 to the attack roll or damage.
 At levels 7, 13 and 17 you may spend +1 MP to increase the bonus by +4.
 You can also choose to split the bonus evenly between the damage and attack rolls (ex: if you spend 3PM you can either get +12 to the attack, +12 to the damage or +6 to the attack and +6 to the damage).

 **ACTION SURGE.** Once per turn, you may spend 3PM and use an Action Surge.
-If you do, you gain one aditional main action this turn.
-At levels 14 and 20 you may spend an extra +3PM per aditional action to gain 2 or 3 aditional actions instead of 1, respectively
+If you do, you gain one additional main action this turn.
+At levels 14 and 20 you may spend an extra +3PM per additional action to gain 2 or 3 additional actions instead of 1, respectively

 ### Fighter Feats